jaxxstorm/leebriggs.co.uk/_posts/2017-03-12-kubernetes-flexvolumes.md

 The key section here is the "options" section.
 This volume ID, size and volume group is all passed to the kubelet as `$3` as a JSON string, which is why there's a bunch of [jq](https://stedolan.github.io/jq/) munging happening in the above scripts.

 # Using FlexVolumes
-Now you understand how flexvolumes work, you need to make the kubelet aware of them.
+Now you understand how FlexVolumes work, you need to make the kubelet aware of them.
 Currently, the only way to do this is to install them on the host under a specific directory.

 FlexVolumes need a "namespace" (for want of a better word) and a name.
-So for example, my personally built lvm flexvolume might be `leebriggs.co.uk/lvm`.
+So for example, my personally built lvm FlexVolume might be `leebriggs.co.uk/lvm`.
 When we install our script, it needs to be installed like so on the host that runs the kubelet:

 {% highlight bash %}
 mkdir -p /usr/libexec/kubernetes/kubelet-plugins/volume/exec/leebriggs.co.uk~lvm
 mv lvm /usr/libexec/kubernetes/kubelet-plugins/volume/exec/leebriggs.co.uk~lvm/lvm
 {% endhighlight %}

-Once you've done this, restart the kubelet, and you should be able to use your flexvolume as you need.
+Once you've done this, restart the kubelet, and you should be able to use your FlexVolume as you need.

 ## Manifest

-The manifest above give you an example of how to use flexvolumes.
-It's worth noting that not all flexvolumes will be in the same format though.
+The manifest above give you an example of how to use FlexVolumes.
+It's worth noting that not all FlexVolumes will be in the same format though.
 Make sure the driver name matches the directory under the `exec` folder (in our case, `leebriggs.co.uk~lvm` and that you pass your required options around.

 # Wrapping up